JonPizza/rvn-asset-exchange/README.md

 HOW TO (Linux):

-You must have Python installed (Duh)
+You must have Python and Raven Core installed (Duh)

 Download this file